B.C. health officials release true hospital numbers after public pressure

 -

-Waterloo regional police have launched a homicide investigation after a male was found dead in Kitchener early Friday morning.
+Waterloo regional police are asking for the public's help to identify a man who was found dead in Kitchener on Friday morning.

 -